uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 ## Example 3: Parallel Jobs

 Multiple jobs or tasks can be executed simultaneously using `srun` within a single batch script.
 In this example, the same executable `python_script_new.py` is run in parallel with distinct inputs (line 17-19).
 The `&` symbol at the end of each line run these commands in background.
 The `wait` command (line 20) performs synchronization and ensures that all background processes and parallel tasks are completed before finishing.
 In Line 4, three tasks are requested as there are three executables to be run in parallel.
+The overall job script is allocated with three CPUs, and in lines(17-19), each `srun` script utilizes 1 CPU to perform their respective task.
 Copy the batch script into a file named `multijob.job`.
 Use the `conda` environemnt `pytools-env`, as shown in [example2](../slurm/slurm_tutorial.md/#example-2-sequential-job).

 ```py linenums="1"
 #!/bin/bash